 Tension and Compression Testing

-CMS is ISO/IEC 17025:2005 accredited for tensile testing.
+Test Metals is ISO/IEC 17025:2005 accredited for tensile testing.
 Our facility has four (4) test machines that are dedicated to testing tensile specimens.
 Of these four test machines, two have a 60,000 lbs maximum load capacity, which is implemented in both tension and compression loading of specimens.
-These two test machines are the CMS mechanical testing department's workhorses, as the ultimate tensile strength of most standard tensile specimens lies within the maximum load capacity of these machines.
-The largest tensile machine at the CMS facility has a 160,000 lbs maximum load capacity and is implemented in both tension and compression loading of specimens; this machine can perform tensile testing of specimens with an ultimate tensile strength that requires loading above 60,000 lbs, as well as full-size bolt testing.
+These two test machines are the Test Metals mechanical testing department's workhorses, as the ultimate tensile strength of most standard tensile specimens lies within the maximum load capacity of these machines.
+The largest tensile machine at the Test Metals facility has a 160,000 lbs maximum load capacity and is implemented in both tension and compression loading of specimens; this machine can perform tensile testing of specimens with an ultimate tensile strength that requires loading above 60,000 lbs, as well as full-size bolt testing.

 All of our tensile machines are fitted with digital acquisition systems for acquiring testing data.
-CMS has additional load cells for lower loads at 10,000 lbs - 1,000 lbs – 100 lbs – 10 lbs.
+Test Metals has additional load cells for lower loads at 10,000 lbs - 1,000 lbs – 100 lbs – 10 lbs.

-Tensile testing procedures at the CMS facility are performed in accordance with ASTM standard specifications, such as:
+Tensile testing procedures at the Test Metals facility are performed in accordance with ASTM standard specifications, such as:

 Bolt Testing